monte-jasss/Mentorship/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Tip for use
-Add PHPMailer at the root of the project for using SMTP
+## How to Use
+* Add PHPMailer to mentorship folder
+* place the mentorship folder in xampp/htdocs/ and start the server.
+* import the database(masterbase.sql) into xampp server

 ## Technology Used